 Dodge Ram 2500 owners have reported 17 problems related to automatic transmission column shift (under the power train category).
+The most recently reported issues are listed below.

 The contact owns a 2004 Dodge Ram 2500.
 The contact stated that the gear shift selector would move into any gear without depressing the brakes or without the key being in the ignition.
 The contact was concerned of the potential safety risk involved with the failure.
 The vehicle was not repaired.
 The approximate failure mileage was 195,000 and the current mileage was 200,000.
 Updated 09/28/10